Characterizations of freeness for equidimensional subspaces: Freeness for equidimensional subspaces

 \subsection{Definition and statements}

-In \cite{saitolog}, K. Saito studies a particular family of hypersurfaces for which the module of logarithmic vector fields is free.
-This kind of hypersurfaces are called \emph{free divisors}.
-Among the different characterizations of free divisors, let us mention the following one: \sm
+The purpose of this section is to develop an analogue of freeness for equidimensional subspaces, and in particular for complete intersection, which generalizes the notion of Saito free divisors.
+A hypersurface is called free if the module of logarithmic vector fields is free.
+Among the different characterizations of free divisors, let us mention the following one:

-\begin{theo}[ {\cite{alek}}] The germ of a reduced singular divisor is free if and only if its singular locus is Cohen Macaulay of codimension $1$ in $D$.
-Equivalently, a reduced divisor is free if and only if the Jacobian ideal is Cohen-Macaulay. \end{theo}
+\begin{theorem}[ {\cite{terao-hyperplanes-freeness-80}}, {\cite{alek}}] The germ of a reduced singular divisor is free if and only if its singular locus is Cohen Macaulay of codimension $1$ in $D$.
+Equivalently, a reduced divisor $D$ is free if and only if the Jacobian ideal of $D$ is Cohen-Macaulay. \end{theorem}

-Our purpose here is to extend the notion and characterizations of freeness to Cohen-Macaulay spaces.
-We give the following definition for freeness, which is inspired by theorem~\ref{char:alek}: